 Wearing your hearing aids all the time gets painful

-High-tech options are lacking features you need
+High-tech options are lacking the features you need

 This post contains affiliate links, meaning Lisnen earns a small commission if you purchase from these links.
 Please read the disclosure for more details.